-IV.
 WESLEY SCHOOLS - EXTENDED SCHOOL YEAR 2022 AGREEMENT

-The Administration recommends that the Board approve the Individual Student Enrollment Agreement for the Extended School Year 2022 between Wesley Schools and the Keystone Oaks School District to provide services to four (4) District students.
+On the motion of Mrs. Shaw, seconded by Mr. LaPorte, the Board approved the Individual Student Enrollment Agreement for the Extended School Year 2022 between Wesley Schools and the Keystone Oaks School District to provide services to four (4) District students.